Xiaofeng-life/SFSNiD/readme.md

 + GTA5: https://github.com/jinyeying/night-enhancement
 + NightHaze and YellowHaze: https://github.com/nicholasly/HDP-Net

+Division of the number of training and test images:
+We provide the division ratios in the supplementary material.
+Currently, there is little research on nighttime dehazing.
+We noticed that different papers use different division ratios.
+This may lead to different results for datasets such as NHM and NightHaze.

 ### Step 2.
 Supervised Training
 Follow step 1 to put the synthetic data into the corresponding folder.